ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ![SOAP API Load end](./images/designer-soap-edit-load.png)

 You can see what has been generated under the cover.
 As expected, the consume content type is text/xml and produce content type is application/xml in the assembly panel.
-In the assembly panrel we see only one Invoke action, the invoke URL is the one extracted from the WSDL.
+In the assembly panel we see only one Invoke action, the invoke URL is the one extracted from the WSDL.

 ![SOAP Proxy Assembly](./images/designer-soap-proxy-assembly.png)